 If you’ve set up your dock properly, the Switch will show a small charging icon when dropped into the device on the top sliver of the display.
 The dock will only output video if the device is charging, so it’s easy to look and see if the Switch is properly displaying content just by using your television.

 Charging the Nintendo Switch while on the move

-There are a couple of things you can do to get a little more life out of the Nintendo Switch battery, but not while playing Zelda.
+There are a couple of things you can do to get a little more life out of your Nintendo Switch’s battery when on the move.

-- Turn on Airplane Mode.
-Airplane Mode, accessible through Settings turns off WiFi, NFC and Bluetooth.
+- Turn on Airplane Mode: Airplane Mode, accessible through Settings, turns off WiFi and Bluetooth.
 As long as you’re not playing multiplayer this should save battery too.
-If you want to use the Joy-Cons separately, you will need Bluetooth on.
+If you want to use the Joy-Cons separately, however, then you’re going to need Bluetooth on.